 How does Zometa work?
-Like all bisphosphonate drugs Zometa works by binding to the mineral surface of your bone and interfering with the work of osteoclasts, the bone cells that remove 'old' bone.
-When old bone is not removed, your bones show up as more dense on any bone density test.
+Like all the other bisphosphonate drugs Zometa works by binding to the mineral surface of your bone and interfering with the work of osteoclasts, the cells that remove 'old' bone.
+When old bone is not removed, your bones register as more dense onany bone density test.